 WEST RIVER, WESTON, VT - The town of Weston has requested that USACE undertake a streambank protection project, authorized under Section 14 of the 1946 Flood Control Act, as amended, for four roadside riverbank locations along the West River adjacent to Boynton Road, Parker Lane and Greendale Road.
-Without permanent erosion protection, the riverbank will continue to erode which eventually will threaten the integrity of the road.
-The town of Weston is participating as the non-federal project sponsor.
-The investigation is in the initial stages.
-A study team has been formed and will conduct a site visit in Spring 2022 after the snow has melted.
-All work at this stage will lead to a determination if further analysis is warranted.
+The town of Weston is the non-federal project sponsor.
+A study team was formed and conducted a site visit in Spring 2022.
+The study team determined that there is no current stream/riverbank erosion emergency that would be in the federal government's interest to assist the town with and to initiate an FCSA.
+FID close out letter and recommendations has been drafted and will be sent to the town.